david-walters/Milestone-3-broken/README.md

 The MobileView component is basically a summerised version of the whole app simply placed in one component.
 The whole component is inside a div with `className={styles.reveal}`, which gets activated when the screen width size is 768px or less.
 It hides what is not required for mobile view and adds or keeps what is required.
 It has tailored CSS for the purpose of mobile experience.
 It has been imported in the App.js file so that I can pass all the required props.
 The only component I imported into the MobileView component is the Cart component

-One of the newly added added features to the MobileView component is the button which reveals the nav elements as a sidebar.
+One of the newly added features to the MobileView component is the button which reveals the nav elements as a sidebar.
 This saves the space for the header to neatly contain the logo, cart icon and avatar image.

-The code I used to reveal the sidebar is as follows:
+The code I used to reveal the Nav sidebar is as follows:

 ```
   {showNav && (